 “With [AI waste analytics], it’s almost as if your reporting requirements are a byproduct of that operational intelligence that you’re already getting.”

-- Sam Reeves, CEO, Resource Futures
+- Sam Reeve, CEO, Resource Futures

 The same data that helps businesses like Re-Gen improve operational efficiency could soon enable them to automate compliance, saving even more time and money.
 In Conor’s words: